liamkaigates/Facial-Recognition-Project/README.md

 ## iOS Interface

-A basic SwiftUI application is available in the `ios/FaceRecUI` directory.
+A basic SwiftUI application is available in the `ios/Facial Recognition` directory.
 It communicates with a small Python server (`server.py`) that exposes endpoints for collecting faces, training the model and recognizing faces from images.

 Run the server with: